Have Questions?

 Navajo Nation DBMHS is 29.8 miles from Fort Defiance, Arizona

-Like other alcohol and drug rehabilitation programs, Navajo Nation DBMHS is dedicated to ongoing recovery for alcohol and drug addicts living in Fort Defiance, Arizona and its surrounding areas.
+Like other alcohol and drug rehabilitation programs, Navajo Nation DBMHS is dedicated to ongoing recovery for alcohol and drug addicts living in Fort Defiance and its surrounding areas.
 As such, this addiction treatment center has been providing services like vocational rehabilitation services, rational emotive behavioral therapy, group therapy, behavior modification, 12-step facilitation approach, contingency management/motivational incentive and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Navajo Nation DBMHS thinks that it is important that its clients receive individual focus and services to make sure that they are successful.
 They specialize in several programs such as veterans, programs for the hearing impaired, housing services, clients referred from the court/judicial system, substance abuse education, child care for clients children and many other modes of treatment that you can find listed in the following section.
 These services that the organization provides are also available in different settings - inpatient detox centers, outpatient substance abuse treatment services, short term addiction treatment programs, long term treatment facilities, inpatient rehab facilities and more.